 Our New Jersey professional development provider number is #6959.

 Our staff can provide training workshops on many topics for teachers and group leaders with a particular focus (i.e. plants of New Jersey).
-Contact Debora Davidson via e-mail to discuss topic availability, check when the next workshop will be held, or schedule a workshop for your school/organization either here or at your location.
+Contact the Education Director via e-mail to discuss topic availability, check when the next workshop will be held, or schedule a workshop for your school/organization either here or at your location.

 Our staff members are certified to facilitate the nationally recognized Environmental Education curricula displayed below.